NREL/gdx-pandas/doc/source/overview.rst

 ~~~~~~~~~~~~~~~

 The basic functionalities described above can also be achieved with
-direct use of the backend classes now available in ``gdxpds.gdx``.
+direct use of the backend classes available in :py:mod:`gdxpds.gdx`.
 To
 duplicate the GDX read functionality shown above one would write:

 .. code:: python